omeprazole (as magnesium) enteric-coated tablets

 If you need to break a 20 mg tablet, hold the tablet with both hands and snap along break line.

 Take your medicine at the same time each day.
 It can be taken with or without food.
+Keeping a regular time for taking Omeprazole Sandoz will help to remind you to take it.

 Symptoms will be relieved rapidly in most patients, and healing usually takes place within four weeks.